-For infants, the elderly, or those who already have a respiratory illness or mould allergies, being exposed to even a low level of mould can cause symptoms.
-People with weaker immune systems or who are regularly exposed to high levels of mould may (but rarely) develop a fungal infection.
+For babies, older adults, or people who already have a respiratory (breathing system) illness or mould allergies, even a small amount of mould can cause symptoms.
+People with weaker immune systems or who are regularly around a lot of mould may (but rarely) get a fungal infection.

 Author: Environmental Public Health, Alberta Health Services